 After they hatch, an adult snowy plover from the Sandy Shore & Aviary exhibit becomes a surrogate parent to help raise the chicks.
 "They're moved to a smaller tank with sand and learn to eat; we make sure that they're eating well.
 Once they get a little bit bigger, they move into an outdoor flight cage where they learn how to fly."
 After about 35 days, Aimee says, when they're strong enough to survive on their own and satisfy a laundry list of requirements—wariness of humans, a minimum weight of 30 grams, the ability to fly, and the know-how to find food by themselves—they're released back into the wild.

-Since the Aquarium's plover rehabilitation program began in 2000, over 82 birds have been released successfully.
+Since the Aquarium's plover rehabilitation program began in 2000, we have successfully released 135 birds and counting.
 The birds are banded so the Aquarium staff can keep track of them in the wild.
 "We know that they've been seen reproducing, having eggs and chicks of their own.
 I feel like we've been really successful at it," Aimee says.
 "And we are lucky because we're able to help them."

 The western snowy plover is a small, white North American plover that wears two black patches on its shoulders.
 It makes its home on sand, dry mud or salt flats on the edges of ocean beaches, rivers, lakes or ponds in widespread areas around the world.
 It nests in shallow nooks in the sand—sometimes even using human footprints to keep its eggs.